zopefoundation/Products.ExternalEditor/README.txt

       http://localhost:8080/test_suite?auto=1

-    Selenium will run all test cases, and then upload its result data to the '/postResults' URL (your PythonScript).
+    Selenium will run all test cases, and then upload its result data to the 'postResults' method of your suite.
+(Note that you no longer need the 'postResults' PythonScript in the root of your site, because the latest version of Selenium posts to that name relative to the test suite).

-    Note:  if running Zope behind Apache or another rewriting proxy, you may be able to skip adding a PythonScript, and instead rewrite '/postResults' directly onto the 'postResults' method of your test suite.